Great Portrait Locations Around Montreal

 Stewart Hall

 If you grew up on the West Island, then you may already be familiar with Stewart Hall.
 It was a mansion on the lakeshore that was donated to the city of Pointe-Claire and is now used as a community centre.
-It has lots of green space that's free to use and a nice view of the water.
-The house itself can be rented out for events so it's a good location for a one-stop-shop wedding.

 Pros: